 In some respects, Urban Cowboy and Gilley’s owe their success to a major rise in country’s popularity in the late 70s.
 In turn, country music exploded after Urban Cowboy.
 That is, of course, thanks to the blending of pop and country prominently featured at Gilley’s and in the movie.

 The soundtrack from the movie was a country revolution in and of itself.
 It spawned five top-10 country hits, including four No. 1 singles.
 Johnny Lee’s “Lookin’ For Love” was inescapable (and made the two unheard-of teachers who wrote it a lot of money).
 It truly made Mickey Gilley a star for the first time — in his 40s.
+Other country and crossover artists featured on the album included the Charlie Daniels Band, The Eagles (including a solo tune from Joe Walsh) and Bob Seger.

 The term “countrypolitan” came to classify the kind of music made famous in the movie, but that’s pretty much just because “urban cowboy country” is a mouthful.
 Kenny Rogers had his pop-country crossover heyday in the 80s after having a No. 1 on the soundtrack.
 Country stations began popping up all over America, particularly in the Northeast and West, where it was otherwise hard to come by.